navaneeth/navaneeth.hugo/content/post/leh-ladakh-bike-trip.md

 ![Rohtang pass][rohtang-pass-1]

 Unfortunately, we started riding on a national holiday, *Ramzan*.
 Manali was crowded.
-We felt as if the whole world is in Manali.
-Small roads in Manali was blocked by heavy traffic.
+We felt as though the whole world was at Manali.
+Small roads here in Manali were blocked by heavy traffic.
 It took us quite a bit of struggle to get out of Manali and start riding towards the mountains.
-The mountains are calling, but the city traffic is holding us back.
+The mountains were calling, but the city traffic is holding us back.

 Our first stop was at Rohtang pass.

 Rohtang pass was filled with tourists.
-If you hate the crowds, avoid this area like plague.
+If you hate the crowd, avoid this area.

 We were in a hurry to get out of traffic as early as possible.
-Right after Rohtang, we were greeted with a thick yellow board, *Welcome to Lahaul & Spiti*.
+Right after Rohtang, we were greeted by a thick yellow board.
+It said - *Welcome to Lahaul & Spiti*.

 [![Welcome to Lahaul & Spiti][lahaul-spiti]](https://www.flickr.com/photos/navaneethkn/35365408040/in/dateposted-public/lightbox/)

-By now, the crowd has cleared up and we were the only ones in the road.
+By now, the crowd had cleared up and we were the only ones in the road.
 Prisctine Himalayas!

 We were driving on the Leh - Manali highway.
-Even though it is a highway, only small stretch of the roads are good.
+Even though it is a highway, only a small stretch of the roads were good.
 Rest all are mostly off road.
-It is my first experience with mountain roads like this.
+It was my first experience with mountain roads like this.

 [![Leh - Manali highway][leh-manali-highway1]](https://www.flickr.com/photos/navaneethkn/34912816224/in/dateposted-public/lightbox/)